spryker/spryker-docs/docs/scos/dev/setup/installing-spryker-with-docker/docker-installation-prerequisites/installing-docker-prerequisites-on-windows-with-wsl1.md

 ### Install OCaml

-Install OCaml:

 1. Check [OCaml release changelog](https://github.com/ocaml/ocaml/releases) and make sure that the version you are going to install is compatible.
-In the procedure below, we are using version 4.06.0.
+The following procedure uses version 4.06.0.

 2. Install the build script: